SSahas/CF-internship/README.md

    - `https://github.com/SSahas/CF-internship.git`
 2. Run the main.py file using the command inside the folder directory
    - `uvicorn main:app --host localhost --port 8000`
+3. Run the js_server.js file and make a get request to -`http://localhost:3000/get-data` in postman or anyother api testting platform for the below api and also add the bearer token : 'Bearer asmamMSKksaksapSKmskasssmlkappi' (just for testing).